Huntington station (LIRR): Electric service era, 1970–present

 The first parking garage was constructed on the south side of the station in the 1980s.
-The following decade, Huntington Station saw major reconstruction that included the addition of handicap-accessible ramps, a second parking garage on the north side of the station, a second pedestrian bridge across both tracks, and a pedestrian bridge across New York Avenue.
+The following decade, the station received a major reconstruction that included the addition of handicap-accessible ramps, a second parking garage on the north side of the station, a second pedestrian bridge across both tracks, and a pedestrian bridge across New York Avenue.

 Transit-oriented development

-As one of the busiest stations on the LIRR, Huntington is a prime target for transit-oriented development.
+As one of the busiest stations on the LIRR network, the area surrounding the Huntington station has been a prime target for transit-oriented development.
 Avalon Huntington Station, which occupies a nearby lot southeast of the station and contains several hundred residential units in a walkable, mixed-use development, was opened in 2014.

 Station layout

 The station has two high-level side platforms, each 12 cars long.

 Both through trains and terminating trains use either platform, with designations noted in the branch timetable.
-Transfers between diesel and electric trains are generally made on the same platform, with a five-to-ten minute buffer in between the arrival of an electric train and departure of a diesel train (or vice versa).
+Transfers between diesel and electric trains are typically made on the same platform, with a five-to-ten minute buffer in between the arrival of an electric train and the departure of a diesel train (or vice versa).